-The EEPROM Write Enable signal (EEWE) is the write strobe to the EEPROM.
+The EEPROM Write Enable Signal EEWE is the write strobe to the EEPROM.
 When address and data are correctly set up, the EEWE bit must be set to write the value into the EEPROM.
-The EEMWE bit must be set when the logical "1" is written to EEWE, otherwise no EEPROM write takes place.
+The EEMWE bit must be set when the logical one is written to EEWE, otherwise no EEPROM write takes place.
 The following procedure should be followed when writing the EEPROM (the order of steps 2 and 3 is unessential):

-- Wait until EEWE becomes zero. - Write new EEPROM address to EEAR (optional). - 3.
-Write new EEPROM data to EEDR (optional). - 4.
-Write a logical "1" to the EEMWE bit in EECR (to be able to write a logical "1" to the EEMWE bit, the EEWE bit must be written to "0" in the same cycle). - 5.
-Within four clock cycles after setting EEMWE, write a logical "1" to EEWE.
+- 1. Wait until EEWE becomes zero - 2.
+Write new EEPROM address to EEAR (optional) - 3.
+Write new EEPROM data to EEDR (optional) - 4.
+Write a logical one to the EEMWE bit in EECR - 5.
+Within four clock cycles after setting EEMWE, write a logical one to EEWE

 Caution: An interrupt between step 4 and step 5 will make the write cycle fail, since the EEPROM Master Write Enable will time-out.
-If an interrupt routine accessing the EEPROM is interrupting another EEPROM access, the EEAR and EEDR registers will be modified, causing the interrupted EEPROM access to fail.
-It is recommended to have the global interrupt flag cleared during the four last steps to avoid these problems.
+If an interrupt routine accessing the EEPROM is interrupting another EEPROM access, the EEAR and EEDR register will be modified, causing the interrupted EEPROM access to fail.
+It is recommended to have the global interrupt flag cleared during the 4 last steps to avoid these problems.
 When the write access time (typically 2.5 ms at $V{CC} = 5V$ or 4 ms at $V{CC} = 2.7V$ ) has elapsed, the EEWE bit is cleared (zero) by hardware.
 The user software can poll this bit and wait for a zero before writing the next byte.
 When EEWE has been set, the CPU is halted for two cycles before the next instruction is executed.

-• Bit 0 - EERE: EEPROM Read Enable
+Bit 0 - EERE: EEPROM Read Enable

-The EEPROM Read Enable signal (EERE) is the read strobe to the EEPROM.
+The EEPROM Read Enable Signal EERE is the read strobe to the EEPROM.
 When the correct address is set up in the EEAR register, the EERE bit must be set.
 When the EERE bit is cleared (zero) by hardware, requested data is found in the EEDR register.
 The EEPROM read access takes one instruction and there is no need to poll the EERE bit.
-When EERE has been set, the CPU is halted for four cycles before the next instruction is executed.
+When EERE has been set, the CPU is halted for two cycles before the next instruction is executed.
 The user should poll the EEWE bit before starting the read operation.
-If a write operation is in progress when new data or address is written to the EEPROM I/O registers, the write operation will be interrupted and the result is undefined.
+If a write operation is in progress when new data or address is written to the EEPROM I/O registers, the write operation will be interrupted, and the result is undefined.